Akshat Rathee – Managing Director, NODWIN Group

 The Svasti Foundation aims to improve the quality of life of significantly marginalized segments of society in Mumbai by providing affordable credit to create and improve livelihood opportunities.
 The Foundation will have three main functions: (1) providing targeted micro credit loans and allied services to help economically disadvantaged individuals or groups receive vocational training or start/expand businesses; (2) partnering with organizations that have a strong record and experience working with disadvantaged social groups and who possess relevant skills; and (3) continually identifying and assessing socially and financially excluded segments of society.
 The pilot reached 120-150 beneficiaries across three disadvantaged groups (physically handicapped, rehabilitated sex workers, transgender) between June 2012 and June 2013.

 Ashish is an Indian Police Service (IPS) officer of the 1989 batch, and holds the rank of Additional General of Police (ADGP).
-He is currently posted in New Delhi as Joint Secretary, NATGRID, GOI.
+He is currently posted in New Delhi as CEO, NATGRID, GOI.
 Prior to this assignment, he worked as IG of STF (Special Task Force), UP to combat organized crime (2011-2014) and as Director in the Prime Minister’s Office (PMO) from 2006 - 2011 where his work related to advising the Prime Minister on policy matters of energy and internal security.
 He also worked as a Senior Faculty in the Sardar Vallabhbhai Patel National Police Academy (2002-2006).
 The Academy trains all newly recruited IPS officers who serve at senior positions in the police formations.
 Ashish was also the Indian Contingent Commander to the United Nations Peacekeeping Mission in Kosovo (2000-2002).
 During his posting in the State of Uttar Pradesh, Ashish served as district police chief of seven districts and was Commandant of State Armed Battalions.
 He headed the Anti-Terrorist Operations in the Terai region of Shahjahanpur in 1991.
 He was especially nominated by the Election Commission of India to get elections conducted in a free and fair manner in Etah district.
 Ashish has authored monographs on “Police Operations”, “Law and Order Management in India”, “Election Management”, and “Applicability of Management Principles in Police”, besides publishing papers on police-related subjects.
 He edited the “Police Journal” for a period of 3 years.
 Ashish is the recipient of President’s Police Medal for Meritorious Service, Special Police Medal for Difficult Areas, and UN Peacekeeping medal.
 His wife, Tilotama, is also an IPS officer and they have two children.
 Ashish received his Bachelor’s degree in Computer Science from IIT Kanpur in 1987 and MBA from IIM Calcutta in 1989.
-He is a Fellow of the Third Generation of Ananta Aspen’s Kamalnayan Bajaj Fellowship and a member of Aspen Global Leadership Network.
+He is a Fellow of class 3 of the Ananta Aspen’s Kamalnayan Bajaj Fellowship and a member of Aspen Global Leadership Network.

 Leadership project/venture: Jeevan Jyoti (Light of Life)